ITP-175-FA18/syllabus/interpreted-languages.md

 1. opening the browser console for the Show Live tab
 1. code in the Glitch editor

+There are other videos in the playlist, but these are the ones required for this course.

 1. [Variables][8]
 1. [Data Types][9]
 1. [Numbers][10]